 “Black Jack has been a poignant symbol of our nation’s grief on many occasions over the years.
 Citizens in mourning felt dignity and purpose conveyed, a simpler yet deeper tribute to the memory of those heroic ‘riders’ who have given so much for our nation.
 Our people are grateful to Black Jack for helping us bear the burden of sorrow during difficult times.” —President Richard Nixon

-A powerful military tradition since the time of Genghis Khan, the riderless horse symbolizes a rider’s last journey; the boots face backwards in the stirrups to represent the fallen solider having one last look at his loved ones.
+A powerful military tradition since the time of Genghis Khan, the riderless horse symbolizes a rider’s last journey; the boots face backward in the stirrups to represent the fallen soldier having one last look at his loved ones.

 From the start, it was clear that Black Jack was not meant to be a riding horse—he threw off rider after rider while being started at Fort Reno, Okla.
 His black coloring, animation, and striking good looks, however, made him ideal for the position of the riderless horse.

 Black Jack performed the role for many notable figures, including Herbert Hoover, Lyndon B. Johnson, and General Douglas MacArthur, but it was his participation in President John F. Kennedy’s funeral procession that made him a national treasure.
-The striking image of the coal black horse with boots backwards in the stirrups was a poignant and stirring symbol of the beloved fallen president.
+The striking image of the coal-black horse with boots backward in the stirrups was a poignant and stirring symbol of the beloved fallen president.
 First Lady Jacqueline Kennedy was so moved by the sight that she bought Black Jack after his retirement in 1973.